The two-clock problem in population dynamics

 Written out, the last equation reads

 which we recognize as a general form of the Euler-Lotka equation.
 Assuming that every organism has exactly $m$ descendants we obtain the version derived in \cite{pigolotti_generalized_2021},

-The duality between $\kappa_N$ and $\kappa_T$ implies a direct relationship between the basic reproductive number $R_0$ and the growth rate $\Lambda$, and it explains why the Euler-Lotka equation is almost always encountered in implicit form: most population models are described in terms of the $n$-ensemble, and therefore the function $\kappa_N$ is more directly computable in practice.
+see \cite{cure_exponential_2025} for a further generalisation.
+The duality between $\kappa_N$ and $\kappa_T$ implies a direct relationship between the basic reproductive number $R_0$ and the growth rate $\Lambda$, and it explains why the Euler-Lotka equation is almost always encountered in implicit form: most population models are described in the $n$-picture, and the function $\kappa_N$ is more directly computable in practice.

-Both $\kappa_N$ and $\kappa_T$ are decreasing convex functions where $\log R_0$ and $\Lambda$ are their axis intercepts, see Fig.~\ref{fig:lineages}B. They can be viewed concretely as thermodynamic potentials that encode the long-term dynamics of lineages as follows.
-Modify the population model so that organisms are removed from the population at a constant rate $\eps_T > 0$; as shown in \ref{apdx:kappa_int}, this has the effect of shifting $\kappa_N$ to the left by an amount $\eps_T$ in Fig.~\ref{fig:lineages}B. The logarithm of the modified reproductive number is the new intercept with the vertical axis, $\kappa_N(\eps_T)$, so the function $\kappa_N$ measures how the average offspring per individual (the growth rate in the $n$-ensemble) changes when we modify the system in the $t$-picture.
-This explains the sign relation \eqref{eq:epi_fundamental}: $R_0 > 1$ if and only if we can decrease the growth rate to $0$ for a positive $\eps_T$, ie.~iff $\Lambda > 0$.
+Both $\kappa_N$ and $\kappa_T$ are decreasing convex functions where $\log R_0$ and $\Lambda$ are their axis intercepts, see Fig.~\ref{fig:lineages}B. A physical interpretation of $\kappa_N$ (and similarly, $\kappa_T$) can be obtained as follows.
+Assume we modify our population model so that organisms are removed from the population at a constant rate $\eps_T > 0$; as shown in \ref{apdx:kappa_int}, this has the effect of shifting $\kappa_N$ to the left by an amount $\eps_T$ in Fig.~\ref{fig:lineages}B. The logarithm of the modified reproductive number is the new intercept with the vertical axis, which is equal to $\kappa_N(\eps_T)$.
+In other words, $\kappa_N$ measures how the average offspring per individual (the growth rate in the $n$-ensemble) changes when we modify the system in the $t$-picture.
+We can interpret the variable $\alpha$ in Eq.~\eqref{eq:pop_kappa_N} as a rate per unit time.